allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 | 15000 | on-heap | 84 | 0.462 s | 355 ms | 41.8 rps |
 | 15000 | off-heap | 19 | 0.167 s | 344 ms | 42.6 rps |

 No surprise here either, increasing cache size has a positive impact on both variants.
-Of course in case of on-heap cache some of the benefits are offset by the need for cleaning larger memory area.
+Of course in case of on-heap cache, some of the benefits are offset by the need for cleaning larger memory area.

 With the experiments conducted, we can conclude that the more data we store in memory, the greater the benefit of using